 Pidwa is well on its way to becoming a benchmark wilderness reserve as it has based all its ideals on mimicking the natural system as much as possible.
 As the old saying goes, “why reinvent the wheel?”

 Unfortunately humans have taken their toll on many wild areas of Africa and natural processes have been affected.
 The goal of Pidwa is to restore the balance that existed prior to human interference; to regain and secure a functioning ecosystem in which wildlife can thrive.
 Volunteers at Askari will experience life on an active game reserve, enjoy world class wildlife viewing, while making a real contribution to conservation and the establishment of a benchmark wilderness area.

-Katie and Edward organise and lead the Askari activities, and guide the volunteers around the reserve to experience the amazing array of wildlife.
+Katie, Stuart and Bronwyn organise and lead the Askari activities, and guide the volunteers around the reserve to experience the amazing array of wildlife.

-As an 11 year old girl living in the UK, Katie decided that she wanted to work as a guide in the African bush ….. and 20 years later, here she is, living her dream.
-In 2005 Katie graduated with a BSc in Zoology and Marine Biology, then moved to South Africa to start her field guide training.
-At Bush Academy she qualified as a field guide with FGASA Level 1 (Field Guides Association of Southern Africa) and then went to Entabeni Private Reserve.
+Following a trip from the UK to Zimbabwe at 11 years old, Katie decided that the African bush was the only place for her.
+Fast forward 15 years, and following the completion of a BSc in Zoology and Marine Biology, she made the move to South Africa to live out her dream and start her bush career.
+At Bush Academy she qualified as a field guide with FGASA Level 1 (Field Guides Association of Southern Africa) and then went on to work at Entabeni Private Game Reserve.
 Here she happily took guests around and taught them about the bush.
-During this time she gained her Level 2 award, and then her Trails Guide qualification.
+During this time she gained her theory Trails Guide qualification.

 Moving to the Lowveld, Katie started working as a science officer with volunteers on a predator research programme.
 In 2008 she was offered a chance to move to Askari, and, in her own words, “I didn’t hesitate for a second!”